 Non-development activities include welfare, political and religious activities.

 Political activities are defined as supporting a political party, candidate or organisation affiliated to a political party.
-Examples include NGO staff being involved in party political activities; using funds or resources to facilitate or support a specific political party, candidate, or party political organisation in a local, regional or general / national election; using funds or resources to facilitate or support independence or separatist movements; using funds or resources to facilitate or support a particular politician or faction to gain power within a government or within a political party structure.
+Examples include NGO staff being involved in party political activities; using funds or resources to facilitate or support a specific political party, candidate, or party-political organisation in a local, regional or general / national election; using funds or resources to facilitate or support independence or separatist movements; using funds or resources to facilitate or support a particular politician or faction to gain power within a government or within a political party structure.

 Religious activities are defined as supporting or promoting a particular religion, including activities undertaken with the intention of converting individuals or groups from one faith and/or denomination to another.
-Activities that build up religious structures (including infrastructure, training or organisational activities) are also considered religious activities, unless those structures are specifically designed to provide non-denominational development outcomes.
+Activities that build up religious structures (including infrastructure, training, or organisational activities) are also considered religious activities, unless those structures are specifically designed to provide non-denominational development outcomes.

 Welfare activities are defined as care and maintenance, which aims to maintain people in a particular condition on a longer-term basis.
 Substantial and broad impact on social and economic conditions in the community is not normally expected from welfare programs.
 Welfare may be provided to an individual or family basis including home-based and institutional care programs, such as those provided by orphanages, homes for the elderly, hospices and the provision of food for those who are destitute.
 Welfare activities are typically: implemented independently of other sustainable community development activities; include no strategy for integration into broader community development programs; provided on an individual or family basis, rather than on a community basis, and are unconnected to emergency needs; and implemented on a long-term basis with no clear exit strategy.